hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 Radiation Schemes
 =================

-Radiation Schemes are used for heating and cooling due to short and long wave radiation.
+Radiation schemes are used for heating and cooling due to short- and long-wave radiation.

 **HAFS uses RRTMG.**